 2 hours from Eugene

-If you plan a day trip to Portland from Eugene, make sure to divide your time equally and spend a few hours in the Columbia River Gorge.
+If you plan a day trip from Eugene to Portland, make sure to divide your time equally and spend a few hours in the Columbia River Gorge.
 Or better yet, devote the whole weekend to this remarkable area in Northern Oregon.

 Located on the outskirts of Portland, the Columbia River Gorge is packed with more than 90 waterfalls of all sizes and shapes.
 From Multnomah Falls, the highest waterfall in Oregon, to towering Latourell Falls, and stunning Bridal Veil Falls, the scenic region shows fair and square why Oregon is one of the most beautiful states on the West Coast.

 A trip to the ocean, regardless whether it’s a day trip or a weekend getaway, lets you escape the hustle and bustle of Eugene for a while.
 And instead of familiar forest trails and gurgling waterfalls, you get to experience wide-open spaces reigned by the untamed ocean waves.